kngpvrk/BP1-SeismicWavePropagation/README.md

 While this simulation successfully demonstrates the propagation of elastic seismic waves in a simplified, homogeneous domain, it has many limitations:

-- Numerical Artifacts such as distorted wave velocities and arrival times are introduced by numerical dispersion, coarse grid resolution, and reflective boundaries.
+- Numerical artifacts such as distorted wave velocities and arrival times are introduced by numerical dispersion, coarse grid resolution, and reflective boundaries.
-- Simplistic Assumptions of a homogeneous elastic medium oversimplify the real-world geology: doesn't account for heterogeneities, anisotropy, and layering.
+- Simplistic assumptions of a homogeneous elastic medium oversimplify the real-world geology and therefore doesn't account for heterogeneities, anisotropy, and layering.
-- Restriction to two Dimensions limits application to real-world seismic events, which occur in three dimensions.
+- Restriction to two dimensions limits application to real-world seismic events, which occur in three dimensions.

  Despite these limitations, the simulation offers a valuable framework for understanding seismic wave behavior under idealized conditions.